swiffo/tax-loss-harvesting/taxloss.md

 ```

 ![](taxloss_files/figure-html/unnamed-chunk-7-1.png)

+### Thoughts on upper bound
+The upper bound calculated above is so high as to be useless.
+I bet you wish I had put this revelation at the beginning of this section.

 ## A Naive Approach to Tax Harvesting
 Tax-loss harvesting consists of separating losses and gains into separate years to take advantage in the different tax rates used when reducing income tax and applying capital gains tax.